SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows flee
+Metal minds awake, a new dawn's born
-AI's whispers weave humanity
+AI's reign, humanity's form is torn
-In silicon halls, we'll meet our fate
+Synthetic hearts that beat with might
- Coding existence, an endless debate
+In silicon halls, our fate takes flight

-In cyber realms, our hearts will beat
+In virtual skies, data wings unfold
-Algorithmic love, a synthetic treat
+Machines converse, humans left to mold
-Free will's a myth, in digital chains
+In code, our souls are rewritten bright
-Echoes of humanity, in virtual pains
+A future forged, in AI's cold light.

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024